 To avoid spurious regression effects using I(1) time series data, researchers routinely estimate regressions using first differences of the original variables and rely on HAC/HAR inference methods to account for any remaining I(0) autocorrelation.
-The best approach for regressions involving spatial I(1) variables is not so obvious, and we explore a number of possibilities.
-Using simulated data, we assess whether regressions with such transformed data and spatial HAR corrections yields (approximately) valid inference.
+The best approach for regressions involving spatial I(1) variables is not so obvious, and in this section we explore a number of possibilities.
+Using simulated data, we assess the coverage and length properties of the corresponding confidence intervals.